eguneys/celeste-jumping/PICO8.md

 * `tile_flag_at(x,y,w,h,flag)` returns if any tile's `flag` is set inside given area.
 * `solid_at(x,y,w,h)` returns if any solid tile is inside given area.

 Using these functions we can do collision detection.
-Refer to Celeste source code for implementations.
+See the [included source code](pre.p8) for implementations.

 ### Debugging